Land Use Plan

 Land Use Plan Update

 In 2016, the Hamilton Port Authority will undertake a review and update of its Land Use Plan.
 The Port’s existing Land Use Plan was completed in 2002, following HPA’s transition from The Hamilton Harbour Commissioners.
-Input from port stakeholders and the public will be critical to the development of the updated Land Use Plan.
-There will be several opportunities to engage with HPA throughout this process.
-[Jump to community survey]
+Input from more than 200 members of the public and agencies has been received as part of the update process.

 Many of the aspects of the Port’s 2002 Land Use Plan remain highly relevant, which is why we are undertaking an update, rather than a wholesale redevelopment.
 Yet, some important changes to the port’s operating environment have taken place since 2002: